 Across North Carolina, the rise in rideshare use with companies like Uber has unfortunately been accompanied by an increase in car accidents involving these vehicles.
 Our law firm has successfully navigated numerous cases against Uber and Lyft drivers, securing substantial settlements for victims of such accidents.
 Some of the most common scenarios we've seen in such cases include:

-If you or a loved one has been hurt while using Uber or Lyft or is recovering from injuries in Shelby Manor in Shelby, NC, the first step you should take is to arrange a free consultation at Nagle & Associates ASAP.
+If you or a loved one has been hurt while using Uber or Lyft or is recovering from injuries in Navion of Shelby in Shelby, NC, the first step you should take is to arrange a free consultation at Nagle & Associates ASAP.
 Even if you decide not to hire an attorney, taking just a few minutes to understand your rights from an experienced car accident attorney can empower you to protect your legal interests and figure out the best course of action moving forward.

 When you want unflinching advocacy after getting hurt in a rideshare accident, you call Nagle & Associates.